bloock/bloock-identity-managed-api/README.md

 3. **Run the Docker Image with Environment Variables:**

-    - Run the following command to start the Identity Bloock Managed API container while passing the `.env` file as an environment variable source:
+    - Run the following command to start the Identity BLOOCK Managed API container while passing the `.env` file as an environment variable source:

      ```bash
      docker run --env-file .env -p 8080:8080 bloock/identity-managed-api